 A more efficient way of working

-Our barn solutions are all centered on free cow traffic.
-With this model cows aren't the only ones that get more freedom.
-As a dairy producer you also benefit from more flexibility in your day-to-day activities by working more efficiently with a lower workload.
+Our barn solutions are all centred around free cow traffic.
+It is not only the cows that get more freedom.
+As a dairy farmer you also benefit from more flexibility in your day-to-day activities, by working more efficiently with a lower workload.

 Management systems link several business processes, such as milking and feeding, together.
 This results in real-time information on the herd, placing quick and efficient decision making within easy reach.
-This also provides producers with easy monitoring of optimal results and goals.
+This provides easy monitoring of optimal results and goals.

 Freedom of choice

-Dairy producers are working successfully with our systems for milking, feeding and cow comfort.
-We offer a long-term partnership centered on you and your specific goals.
+Dairy farmers in over sixty countries are already working successfully with our systems.
+For milking, care and feeding.
+A long-term partnership centred around you and your specific goals.

-Choose the automatic systems that help you achieve your goals and provide individual advice and technical support while you work.
+Freedom to choose the automatic systems that help you achieve your objectives.
+With the help of individual advice and technical support while you work.

-We provide flexibility and well-being for dairy producers and their cows.
+Flexibility and well-being for dairy farmers and their cows.